-This website is for general information and should not be used as legal or other professional advice.
+This website is for general information and should not be used as professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
-Always contact your legal adviser for specific and detailed advice.
-Errors and omissions excepted (E&OE).
+Errors and omissions excluded (E&OE).

 TERMS & CONDITIONS